futureverse/future/news/index.md

   and
   [`futureCall()`](https://future.futureverse.org/reference/future.md).
   Attempts to set them produce deprecation warnings.
-Deprecated also hidden argument ‘local’, which was been there for legacy reasons.
+Deprecated also hidden argument `local`, which was kept around for legacy reasons.

+- Use of `plan(..., earlySignal = ...)` is now defunct and produces a deprecation warning.

 - The `cluster` backend now defaults to `earlySignal = FALSE`.
 This was effectively already the case, because of an internal thinko bug.